Staff Listing

 Area of Responsibility

 As a learning consultant, my overall purpose is to promote and support student academic success across all faculties and year levels.
-I design and develop specialized academic success programs to support all students, work closely with faculty partners to embed learning strategies and academic support in key courses, facilitate campus-wide workshops, and provide individual one-on-one student consultations within 50-minute learning strategy appointments.
-I lead the Laurier Supplemental Instruction (SI) program for Business, Science, Psychology and Music with a team of 25 student staff.
+I design and develop specialized academic success programs to support all students, work closely with faculty partners to embed learning strategies and academic support in key courses.
+I lead the Laurier Supplemental Instruction (SI) program for Business, Science, and Music with a team of 25 student staff.
 My pedagogy is grounded in inquiry-based, active learning.

 Background